subelsky/html5tutorial/tutorial.markdown

 6. Now reload the page.
 If all goes well, the only traffic you'll see moving along the wire is a request to check the demo.manifest file, which doesn't even get downloaded since it is unchanged
 (because of the `304` HTTP response status code).

     This is the same technique you can use to make an HTML5 app "installable" on a smart phone.
-Unfortunately when I tried this on iOS the audio files do not get stored offline, so the demo is less impressive.

 ## Extra Credit